-Throughout the Teaching Performance Expectations (TPEs), reference is made to "all students" or "all Birth-22 students."
+Throughout the Teaching Performance Expectations (TPE), reference is made to "all students" or "all Birth-22 students."
 This phrase is intended as a widely inclusive term that references all students attending public schools.
 Students may exhibit a wide range of learning and behavioral characteristics, as well as disabilities, dyslexia, intellectual or academic advancement, and differences based on ethnicity, race, socioeconomic status, gender, gender identity, gender expression, sexual orientation, culture, language, religion, and/or geographic origin.
-The range of students in California public schools also includes students whose first language is English or who are English learners, including reclassified English learners.
-This inclusive definition of "all students" applies whenever and wherever the phrase "all students" is used in the TPEs and in the CalTPA cycles (steps, rubrics, and CalTPA Glossary).
+The range of students in California public schools also includes students whose first language is English, English learners, and Standard English learners.
+This inclusive definition of "all students" applies whenever and wherever the phrase "all students" is used in the TPE and in the CalTPA cycles (steps, rubrics, and CalTPA Glossary).